-- Help meet minimum spend & threshold bonuses – Reaching the $500 minimum spend on the Freedom Card isn’t going to present too much of a hurdle for most folks.
+- Help meet minimum spend & threshold bonuses – Reaching a $500 minimum spend on a no-annual-fee rewards card isn’t going to present too much of a hurdle for most folks.
 But there are plenty of minimum spend and spending threshold bonuses that require tens of thousands of dollars to reach, which is a harder obstacle to overcome.
 Having two or more cards racking up purchases makes hitting those high spending thresholds a little easier, helping you reach the big payoffs like Marriott Platinum Elite Status when you spend $75K on your Ritz-Carlton Card in a calendar year.

 - Help AU build a credit file – Adding an AU to your account can help that person establish a positive credit file before applying for making the jump into the credit market themselves.
 If the card has been open a long time, an authorized user can add years to their credit score with minimal effort.

 - Gift cheap/free benefits to AU cardholders – Lots of rewards cards offer top benefits for AU accounts without the high annual expense of being a primary cardholder.
 For instance, want a free Priority Pass membership?
 Get added an AU to a family member’s Ritz-Carlton Card, and you’ll receive your own Priority Pass membership, and with no annual fee for adding the AU card!

 - Receive the benefits before getting the bonus – As an authorized user, you can receive many of the benefits of holding the card, while keeping open the opportunity to get the signup bonus on the same card at a later date.
 If you’re holding out for now, but you still want that sweet lounge access when you fly, put off applying for the card and have a family member add you as an authorized user.